Stephen Scott CBE FRCPsych FMedSci, Chair of ACAMH

 Samuele Cortese – Branches Liaison Officer

-Samuele Cortese, Child and Adolescent Psychiatrist, is Clinical Associate Professor at the University of Southampton and Honorary Consultant Child Psychiatrist at the Solent NHS Trust.
+Samuele Cortese, Child and Adolescent Psychiatrist, is Professor of Child and Adolescent Psychiatry at the University of Southampton and Honorary Consultant Child Psychiatrist at the Solent NHS Trust.
 He is also Adjunct Associate Professor at the University of New York, USA.
 His main clinical and research interests focus on the epidemiology, neurobiology and treatment of neurodevelopmental disorders (in particular on ADHD) and on evidence-based practice in child psychiatry.
 Dr. Cortese is author/co-author of more than 100 papers in international peer-reviewed journals.
 He is on the editorial board of the Journal of the American Academy of Child and Adolescent Psychiatry, CNS Drugs and on the advisory board of the Journal of Child Psychology and Psychiatry.
 Dr. Cortese is a member of the European Network for Hyperkinetic Disorder (EUNETHYDIS), the European ADHD Guidelines Group (EAGG), and the Child & Adolescent Neuropsychopharmacology Network of the European College of Neuropsychopharmacology (ECNP).
 Since 2015, Dr. Cortese is Branch Liaison Officer for ACAMH, with responsibility for liaising with ACAMH branch networks.

 Dr Raphael Kelvin – Head of Strategic Policy